kfitz/presentations.kfitz.info/dlf24.md

 ## the cloud

 Note: And, in fact, central IT strongly encourages projects like ours to make use of cloud computing, given the complexity of our needs and risks we present to the campus.
-They've even negotiated good contracts for us, and we have our pick!
+They've even negotiated discounts for us, and we have our pick!
 We can use AWS, Microsoft’s Azure, or Google Cloud Services.

 ![This slide intentionally left blank](images/blank.png)

 Note: I just can’t help but think that it’s a Bad Thing for academic and nonprofit services – services that are working to be open, and public, and values enacted – to be dependent upon Silicon Valley megacorps.
 We need real alternatives.
-And just like open access, any discounts or special provisions that commercial providers come up with are certain to increase our lock-in, and increase the level of resources they extract from our campuses.
+And as with open access, any discounts or special provisions that commercial providers come up with are certain to increase our lock-in, and increase the level of resources they extract from our campuses.

 ## community-led infrastructure